NorthernMechatronics/tflm_digits/training_files/README.md

 ## Process of model construction

+There are a plethora of different models already available that are trained on SVHN since the dataset's inception.
+We will detail each step from importing the dataset to quantizing and preparing it for use on microcontrollers.

 ### Setting up your environment

 In the course of the project, we've found four ways to set up the envrionment: Jupyter Notebook, Colab, Kaggle, or simply running Python.